linuskmr/cli/README.md

 ### Default Arguments/Options

 Sometimes it is conventient that a function has default arguments, which can be overridden when calling the function.
-This is also possilbe with CLI.
+This is also possilbe with `cli`.
 Let's try to take our greeting function from above and extend it with an optional argument.

 ```python
 @cli.main